P0442 Code Explained (Small EVAP Leak)

 Start by checking for:

-Best beginner approach: scan first, write down the code, and always check the gas cap before replacing parts.
+Best beginner approach: scan first, write down the code, and always check the gas cap before spending money on parts.